 Andy Haldane’s speech to the New City Agenda annual dinner outlined that when it came to trust in financial services there was a ‘Great Divide’ between the vocal minority that sell and the silent majority who buy, between the echo chamber of the elites and the voting chamber of wider society.
 He said that ‘this underscored just how far finance still has to travel to regain its social licence.

-Inspired by this speech in 2016/17 we will be undertaking a programme of working examining how we can bridge this Great Divide.
+Inspired by this speech in 2016/17 we held several events examining how we can bridge this Great Divide.
 This will outline the progress made so far, in restoring trust in finance and discuss what further progress might be needed to narrow the trust deficit.
 This will involve consideration of the following issues:

 - a) Enhancing public education in financial matters